ftessier/needs-report/needs-report/metrology-needs/industrial-material/D.09.1-research-fast-neutrons.md

 ## Objective

-Develop a coherent metrology program to meet the diverse and numerous demands of Department of Energy’s Advanced Fuel Cycle Initiative involving a plurality of isotopes in conjunction with DOE and university laboratories. (needs editing)
+Develop a coherent metrology program to meet the diverse and numerous demands of Department of Energy's Advanced Fuel Cycle Initiative involving a plurality of isotopes in conjunction with DOE and university laboratories. (needs editing)